Happy Teacher Appreciation Week 2022: Teacher Appreciation Gifts They’ll Love

 Teacher, teacher, how does your garden grow?

-Put together a movie-themed gift with a DVD, theater gift card, or gift subscription to a streaming service (if you happen to know of one that they don't already subscribe to!) along with popcorn and movie snacks.
+Put together a movie-themed gift with a DVD, a theater gift card, or a gift subscription to a streaming service (if you happen to know of one that they don't already subscribe to), along with popcorn and movie snacks.

 Everyone loves flowers!
 Send your favorite teacher a bountiful bunch of her favorite flowers along with a kind note.
 For a fun twist, consider an alternative such as a gift card bouquet or this bouquet of candles.

-As a final note that bears repeating: Multiple teachers we talked to emphasized that it wasn't the size of the gift that mattered, it was the thought behind it, so don't make this stressful for your family.
-Know that any thoughtful, heartfelt gift is always appreciated.
+A final note that bears repeating: Multiple teachers we talked to emphasized that it wasn't the size of the gift that mattered, but the thought behind it.
+So, don't make Teacher Appreciation Week 2022 stressful for your family.
+Know that any thoughtful, heartfelt gift is always appreciated!